 Here is an example of a setting a filter to target an Amplitude cohort called "New test cohort":

-Applying this filter will mean that only users who are included in this cohort will be a part of this Chameleon segment, and thus see the related tour.
+Applying this filter will mean that only users who are included in this cohort will be a part of this Chameleon segment, and thus see the related Experience.

 We are not currently aware of any common problems experienced as part of this integration, so please message us if you have any issues, or ideas for improvements.
 Simply use the green chat circle on the bottom right of this screen. ↘️